Seneca-ICTOER/GettingStarted/docs/scpa_hardware.md

 :::info Note

-- **You will have to run Windows on your Mac** in order to run the software required for your courses.
+- **You may need to run Windows on your Mac** in order to run some of the software required for your courses.
 Windows can be loaded a few different ways:
   _ **Bootcamp** (Intel processor only)
   _ **VMWare** (free) allows you to run Windows virtually _ **Parallels** (50% off for students)
   _ Parallels and Windows are available here for SDDS students: **https://senecapolytechnic.onthehub.com/WebStore/Welcome.aspx**
   _ A copy of Windows Education is available free for SDDS students.
   _ Apple offers bonus education discounts on the Air and 13” Pro about 6 weeks before and after the start of fall semester

+  - In addition to the above, there are also options to run windows from containers on your mac.
+The most important part is to get enough hardware so that you can do these more intensive processes.
   :::

 ### Internet